The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Suria KLCC Mall

-On our final day, we did some shopping at Suria KLCC Mall, a family-friendly spot with everything from luxury brands to local stores (and yes, this was the shopping centre with the Science Museum).
-We honestly found it to be the nicest mall we visited.
-They even have massage salons, where we treated ourselves to a foot massage before heading to the airport—highly recommended!
+On our final day, we did some shopping at Suria KLCC Mall, a family-friendly mall with everything from luxury brands to local stores, and yes, this is also the shopping centre that houses the Petrosains Science Museum, so you’ll already know your way around.
+We honestly found it to be the nicest mall we visited throughout our entire trip.
+It’s well-designed, easy to navigate with a stroller, and genuinely pleasant to spend time in.

-Plus, like in most big malls in Kuala Lumpur, there’s a Boost Juice store.
+They even have massage salons, where we treated ourselves to a foot massage before heading to the airport, highly, highly recommended after a week of walking!
+Plus, like in most of the big malls in Kuala Lumpur, there’s a Boost Juice store.
 I love this chain!
-It’s the perfect, healthy snack for everyone in the family, so you don’t have to settle for a sugary croissant or something similar.
+It’s the perfect healthy snack for everyone in the family, so you don’t have to settle for a sugary pastry when you’re running low on energy before a flight.

 The Best Activities for Parents (Without Kids)

-But here’s what you can enjoy as a couple, without the kids!
+Here’s what you can enjoy as a couple, without the kids!

 Rooftop Cocktail Experiences